Libra (constellation): Planetary systems

-Libra is home to the Gliese 581 planetary system, which consists of the star Gliese 581, three confirmed planets, and two unconfirmed planets.
-Both Gliese 581d, and Gliese 581g are debatably the most promising candidates for life, although Gliese 581g's existences has been disputed and has not been entirely confirmed or agreed on in the scientific community.
-Gliese 581c is considered to be the first Earth-like extrasolar planet to be found within its parent star's habitable zone.
-Gliese 581e is possibly the smallest mass exoplanet orbiting a normal star found to date All of these exoplanets are of significance for establishing the likelihood of life outside of the Solar System.
+Libra is home to the Gliese 581 planetary system, which consists of the star Gliese 581 and three confirmed planets.
+This system gained attention in the late 2000s and early 2010s as the subject of some of the earliest claims of potentially habitable exoplanets, but it is now known that Gliese 581c is too hot to be potentially habitable, and the planet candidates Gliese 581d and g likely do not exist.
+At the time of its discovery in 2009, Gliese 581e was the smallest mass exoplanet known orbiting a normal star.

-The family of candidate habitable planets was extended in late September 2010 to include exoplanets around red dwarf stars because of Gliese 581g, which is a tidally locked planet in the middle of the habitable zone.
-Weather studies show that tidally locked planets may still have the ability to support life.

 Deep-sky objects

 Libra is home to one bright globular cluster, NGC 5897.
 It is a loose cluster, 50,000 light-years from Earth; it is fairly large and has an integrated magnitude of 9.
 IC 1059 is a galaxy in the constellation Libra.

 Astrology

 As of 2002, the Sun appears in the constellation Libra from October 31 to November 22.
 In tropical astrology, the Sun is considered to be in the sign Libra from the northern autumnal equinox (c.
 September 23) to on or about October 23, and in sidereal astrology, from October 16 to November 15.